-Select the menu for functions for contour and point machining
+► Menu for functions: Press the soft key for contour and point machining

 - ▶ Press the CONTOUR DEF soft key.
 The TNC opens the dialog for entering the contour formula - ► Enter the name of the first subcontour.
 The first subcontour must always be the deepest pocket.
-Confirm with the ENT key
+Confirm with the ENT key.

-- ► Specify via soft key whether the next subcontour is a pocket or an island.
-Confirm with the ENT key - Enter the name of the second subcontour.
-Confirm with the ENT key - ► If needed, enter the depth of the second subcontour.
-Confirm with the ENT key - Carry on with the dialog as described above until you have entered all subcontours.
+- Specify via soft key whether the next subcontour is a pocket or an island.
+Confirm with the ENT key. - ► Enter the name of the second subcontour.
+Confirm with the ENT key. - ► If needed, enter the depth of the second subcontour.
+Confirm with the ENT key. - Carry on with the dialog as described above until you have entered all subcontours.